dreger/thelivingwell.co/_posts/live/2017-03-31-transcending.md

 I wasn't always this way.
 Infact, I used to wear suffering as a badge of honor.
 I’ve only recently learned how to [let go of past pain.](http://thelivingwell.co/be/let-go) I thought having some kind of pain or drama, was the unifier of all humanity.
 I believed if I wasn’t operating from pain, I wasn’t actually alive. **But the thing about pain is, you can be fully awake to it, without being led by it.**

 I want to spend the energy of my life being led by my spirit, not my wounds.
-Because when my tank is full of joy, it becomes my greatest gift to give it away.
+My spirit is made for joy.
+And when my heart is joy-full, it becomes my greatest gift to give it away.

 I've found a few rhythms that help me foster joy.